waichee/jerseyexample/README.md

-Jersey REST Server and Client (JSON)
+Jersey REST Server and Client
 ================================================
 Java web application that provide REST web services.
 An example app for trying out some of the JDK 8 and Spring 4 features.

 29/10/2014 : The Java 8 functional interfaces API do remind me of Google Guava library and Groovy closures.......  =) The streams API seem interesting

 And finally some thread-safe date time API within JDK!

 Frameworks & Libraries